 Certification in neuromuscular therapy is available through seminar programs.
 Typically, neuromuscular training counts toward continuing education credits for massage therapists and other natural healing professions that benefit from using integrative therapies like NMT in practice.

-According to the U.S. Bureau of Labor Statistics’ 2014-15 Occupational Outlook Handbook, employment of massage therapists will grow at a rate of 23 percent through 2022, which is faster than average.
+According to the U.S. Bureau of Labor Statistics’ (BLS) current Occupational Outlook Handbook, employment of massage therapists will grow at a rate of 24 percent through 2026, which is much faster than average.
 The public’s ongoing interest in using natural healing alternatives, particularly massage, to relieve pain, injuries and stress is just one of the many factors that will contribute to the growth in massage therapy jobs in the coming decade.

 Neuromuscular Therapy Salary

-According to the U.S. Bureau of Labor Statistics 2014-15 Occupational Outlook Handbook, the median national annual salary for massage therapists is $35,970, while physical therapists earned $79,860.
+According to the BLS, the median national annual salary for massage therapists is $39,860, while physical therapists earn $85,400.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
 In general, massage therapists who work in private practice can earn higher salaries those who work for an employer.
 However, self-employed therapists do have to cover costs associated with running their own business.

 Is a Medical Massage Therapy Career Right for You?

 A career in neuromuscular therapy requires advanced training in muscular and skeletal systems, the nervous system, and neuromuscular massage techniques.
 Much like a career as a massage therapist, earning a living as a neuromuscular therapy specialist takes business savvy and marketing skills to build a client base.

 If you are interested in a neuromuscular therapy career, take a closer look at neuromuscular training courses.
 Then choose the neuromuscular school that meets your personal and professional needs.